 We do ad-hoc astronomy research.
 Contact us with your query.
 We are a professional research librarian with science background.

-For later material, search the index in SAGE bibliographic database from RMIT Publishing's Informit Search available in most High School and some public libraries.
+For later material, search the index in SAGE bibliographic database (1990-2019) (archive) from RMIT Publishing's Informit Search available in most High School and some public libraries.

-Sky & Space is available by back order from the Sky & Space Publishing or from your local library.
+Sky & Space is available from your local library.
 The two titles are:

 Sky & Space and Southern Astronomy is available from your local library up to 2007

 See Trove for library holdings of Sky & Space Magazine.